Glencaple Quay

 Glencaple Quay (NX994687) is located on the River Nith, it mainly served the town of Dumfries and to some degree the Glencaple area as well as its hinterland in Dumfries and Galloway.
-The quays at Dumfries, Kingholm Quay Laghall, Kelton and Castledykes lay upstream and downstream jettys were located at Kirkconnell and Carsethorn.
+The quays at Dumfries, Kingholm Quay Laghall, Kelton and Castledykes lay upstream and downstream jetties were located at Kirkconnell and Carsethorn.
 It lies opposite Kirkconnell Merse.

 Location and purpose

 The quay lies on the east bank of the River Nith and is a stone built and approximately rectangular structure with two main quays and evidence of different building phases, being constructed in 1746 and rebuilt in 1836/40.
 The quay latterly had two warehouses, one small and the other somewhat larger.

 Glencaple was enlarged in the 19th century to become a subsidiary port to that of Dumfries for the use of vessels that were unable to reach the burgh due to their size and draught.
 Larger ships were able to unload their cargoes here and local carriers were employed to transport the items by cart, via the shore side road to Dumfries.
 The River Nith was only fully navigable for vessels of from 60 to 70 tons, however ships of 300 tons could sail up as far as Glencaple.
 The Solway Firth proper starts about 1.5 miles or 2.4 Kilometres below Glencaple Quay and at this point the Nith frequently shifts its Channel.

 The larger sailing vessels would lay up at Glencaple over the stormy winter months.
 The stone quay itself has sets of iron moorings bollards and wood moorings were located along the shingle and mud bank downstream showing that boats could safely lie up there as well.
 A set of stone steps on the north side lead down to the quay base.

 It is not clear to what extent if any Glencaple was a base for trawlers, etc. Photographic evidence for the 1970s shows trawlers either laying up or actively using the quay.